swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .output}

-We can also examine individual columns of the data.frame with our `typeof` function:
+We can also examine individual columns of the data frame with our `typeof` function:

 ~~~